gdepeute/dae.notes/plan.745.md

 - Is the reliability/availability of the MSK cluster mission critical?
   - If there is an issue will PDC expect 24x7 engineer/operations to resolve?
 - Will (initial) front line of support be Development?
-- What's the plan to convey knowledge about the system to Operations and Support for them to asssume front line support?
+- What's the plan to convey knowledge about the system to Operations and Support for them to assume front line support?
 - Does PDC have any new support they are responsible for in 7.4?

 ### Configuration / Sizing